COVID-19 vaccines are not available to the public at ARA and ARA will not be serving as a distribution point for vaccines.

-In order to assist in minimizing the spread of the coronavirus (COVID-19) in our community, we have made adjustments to our care processes with the goal of providing uninterrupted services.
-This includes screening patients and employees, enhanced cleaning services, limiting visitors to the imaging centers, and maintaining social distancing.
+In order to assist in minimizing the spread of the COVID-19 in our community, we have made adjustments to our care processes.
+This includes screening patients and employees, enhanced cleaning services, and limiting visitors to the imaging centers.

 Mild to severe symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: